Violet-sword/Internal-Rag-Cookbot/README.md

 ## How It Works

-This project uses Retrieval-Augmented Generation (RAG), which combines a vector database of your content with a language model to answer questions more accurately and contextually.
+This project uses Retrieval-Augmented Generation (RAG), which combines a embedding vector database created from your content, along with a language model to answer questions more accurately and contextually.

 ### Embedding the Content

 - The text file (cooking-tips-comments.txt) is our knowledge base file.

-- The contents of the file is converted into a high-dimensional embedding vector using a local model (in the code provided, we used 'snowflake-arctic-embed:335m' from Ollama).
+- The contents of the file is converted into a **High-Dimensional Embedding Vector** using a local model (in the code provided, we used 'snowflake-arctic-embed:335m' from Ollama).

 - These vectors capture the semantic meaning of the text — two similar tips will have similar embeddings.

 ### Storing in a Vector Database